 An even safer bet, though, revolves around the kinds of hunting gear bowhunters need, like a great rangefinder or a binocular chest harness or camo rain gear.
 If you get really stuck, get a lightweight first-aid kit and then add-in a clotting sponge as a stocking stuffer.
 Why?
 Broadheads on arrows are incredibly sharp, and accidents do happen.

-For more detail, lets dive into our best bowhunting gift recommendations for 2018.
+For more detail, let’s dive into our best bowhunting gift recommendations for 2019 and beyond.

 Most archery hunters like to shoot at 3D targets to help prep them for the coming hunting season.
 A good 3D target helps a bowhunter visualize a hunting moment, which is critical when a real animal steps into shooting range.
-The Rinehart Woodland Buck has a core that’s constructed of Rinehart’s self-healing foam to help ensure a target that can hold up to many practice shots.
+The Rinehart Woodland Boar has a core that’s constructed of Rinehart’s self-healing foam to help ensure a target that can hold up to many practice shots.
 Better yet, the vital area is a replaceable locking insert — if your bowhunter does wear it out, it’s easily replaceable.
-One more thing: The Rinehart Woodland Buck Target is 30″ by 29″ long, so you don’t have to worry — it’s not a full-size deer target that’s hard to store or move around.
+One more thing: The Rinehart Woodland Boar 3D Target is 24″ by 39″ long, so you don’t have to worry — it’s not a full-size boar target that’s hard to store or move around.

 If your bowhunters want to work on their own compound bows, the 12-piece Easton Accessory Pro Shop Kit is a great starting point.
 It includes hex wrenches, d-loop pliers, a bow square, knock tool, arrow puller, bowstring wax, serving thread, d-loop material, and a broadhead wrench.
-It comes in a zippered case.
+It comes in a zippered case, which means it’s easy to pack for a hunting trip.
 It’s especially a good bowhunting gift for newer bowhunters.

 The Last Chance Archery Handheld Bow Scale is a quick and easy way to check your bow’s draw weight.
 All you have to do is nock an arrow (for safety) and use the handheld bow scale to draw back your bow — while pointing the arrow in a safe direction.
 The Last Chance Archery Handheld Bow Scale won’t release the arrow, of course, but it does measure peak draw weight.
 This is important for tuning, and it’s helpful for bowhunters to know — and keep track off — their draw weight as they change arrows or replace strings.